 Visceral fat is the fat around your belly.
 It is also the fat around the organs inside your body.
 Visceral fat, as opposed to subcutaneous fat which is the fat under your skin, is also highly metabolically active.
 But the metabolic activity of visceral fat produces far more of an inflammatory and toxic cadre of molecules that lead to chronic disease states.
 Visceral fat does than simply store excess energy.
 Visceral fat cells produce inflammatory markers, such as IL-6, and TNF-α.
 These substances increase your risk of chronic diseases associated with low-grade chronic inflammation.
 For example, heart disease requires both elevated LDL cholesterol and chronic inflammation to cause a block in your arteries.
 As we discussed here before, chronic low-grade inflammation also increases your risk of developing dementia.

-It should now be fairly clear why we want to optimize or muscle mass over visceral fat.
+It should now be fairly clear why we want to optimize for an increase in our muscle mass over visceral fat.
 The larger our muscles are the more overall metabolic activity is taking place.
 Muscle burns energy and does not pollute our bloodstream with toxic inflammatory chemicals.
 So the more muscle tissue you have the more energy it will burn.
 That means you will burn more calories simply by having larger muscles.
 So to optimize our health and longevity we would prefer to have more metabolically active muscle than active visceral fat.

 How much weight should I use and how many reps should I do?

 Dr. Phillips speculates that the “elevated MPS response to the longer time under tension is a result of increased motor unit recruitment which may be linked to muscle damage/remodeling (Proske and Morgan, 2001).”
 What he is referring to is how many of your muscle cells are actually firing, or active to help you resist the load that you are working out with.
 If you are lifting a lighter weight you do not need all the different muscle fibers to fire or be active at one time.
-By increasing the time under tension you will be recruiting more cells to become active as the muscle fibers which became active first start to become fatigued.
+By increasing the time under tension you will be recruiting more muscle cells to become active as the muscle fibers which became active first start to become fatigued.
 I hope that makes sense.
 The more muscle cells you have working, the more muscle protein you will make, the larger your muscles will be.

 Therefore, it appears that reaching volitional failure is required for maximizing muscle protein synthesis and thus muscle growth.
 This can be achieved regardless of the amount of weight that you are lifting.
 By manipulating the time under tension or the amount that you lift you can reach a point of contractile failure by increasing muscle fatigue and thus enhancing the rate of motor unit recruitment.